 Martens on the Move at Kirroughtree

 The project was launched with free guided walks for the public.
-You can still participate by taking a self-guided walk on the Wild Watch Trail.
-You can learn more about the species by reading the pine marten focused information boards along the trail.
-There are also wildlife viewing facilities where you can try and spot pine martens - amongst other local species - during your walk.
+You can still participate by taking a self-guided walk on the Wild Watch Trail and learn more about the species by reading the pine marten focused information boards along the trail.
+There are also wildlife viewing facilities where you can try to spot pine martens — amongst other local species— during your walk.

 Why are pine martens important?